Quentin Moore, the top 2021 JUCO tight end, verbally commits to UW Huskies

 Moore — a 6-foot-6, 245-pound tight end — verbally committed to Washington on Sunday.

-“I would like to give a special thanks to my mom for being my biggest role model, teacher, coach, and my hero,” Moore tweeted with his commitment on Sunday.
+“I would like to give a special thanks to my mom for being my biggest role model, teacher, coach, and my hero,” Moore tweeted with his commitment.
 “Thank you for supporting me no matter what was going on.
 I still remember the day she told me she had breast cancer like it was yesterday, she didn’t even tear up.
 She still shows up to all of my practices and games.
 Even a week after she had the surgery she was at my game rooting for me in the stands like nothing had happened.
 She is the strongest person I know.

 “I know it was hard to send your baby (to) Independence Kansas to play football but don’t worry … I AM COMING HOME”.

-This time around, Moore — the first commit for new UW tight ends coach Derham Cato — chose the Huskies over scholarship offers from Miami, Oklahoma State, Ole Miss, Tennessee, Arizona State, Arkansas, Colorado, Florida State, Michigan State, Nebraska, TCU, West Virginia, Utah and more.
+This time around, Moore — the first commit for new UW tight ends coach Derham Cato — chose the Huskies over scholarship offers from Miami, Oklahoma State, Mississippi, Tennessee, Arizona State, Arkansas, Colorado, Florida State, Michigan State, Nebraska, Texas Christian, West Virginia, Utah and more.
 He’ll either have two or three seasons of remaining eligibility when he arrives at UW in 2021, depending on whether he plays this season at Independence Community College or redshirts.
-Huffman said that Moore is expected to play this fall and then have two more seasons of eligibility in Seattle.
+Huffman said Moore is expected to play this fall and then have two more seasons of eligibility in Seattle.

 He’ll join a UW tight ends room that currently includes senior Jacob Kizer, junior Cade Otton, sophomore Devin Culp and true freshmen Mark Redman and Mason West.